luminus-framework/luminus/resources/md/guestbook.md

 * `handler.clj` - defines the base routes for the application, this is the entry point into the application
 * `layout.clj` - a namespace for the layout helpers used to render the content for our pages
 * `middleware.clj` - a namespace that contains custom middleware for the application
-* `session.clj` - a namespace for creating managing in-memory sessions

 #### guestbook.db